 - PRE -Cook the butternut squash.
 (See options in notes, it’s nice to do this ahead.)

 - Soak corn husks in a large bowl of warm tap water.
-(30 mintues, or overnight in the fridge)
+(30 minutes, or overnight in the fridge)

 - Assemble the tamales: Place a soaked corn husk on the counter, pat the inside dry with a towel, spread 1/4 cup masa dough using a spoon, or wet fingers (just dip your fingers into the warm corn husk water) pat into a 5 x 5 square, two inches from the pointy end.
 (See photos.)
 Place 2 rounded tablespoons of filling in the middle, vertically, (see photos).
 Roll the cornhusk from side to side- with the idea of joining the outer edges of the masa dough so it completely encloses the filling.
 Fold the pointy end towards the seam and place on the counter, seam side down.
 Repeat with all.

-- Steam: In an Instant pot, large pot (with strainer) or double boiler, place the stainer and add 1-2 cups water (just to the bottom of the strainer).
+- Steam/PRESSURE COOK: In an Instant pot, large pot (with strainer) or double boiler, place the strainer basket in the bottom, and add 1-2 cups water (just to the bottom of the strainer).
 Lay the few remaining corn husks down as a barrier.
 Place tamales over the husks, vertically, open side up either leaning against the side or towards the middle (with a ball of foil in the middle – if your pot is too big.)
-If using an Instant Pot, pressure cook on high for 22 minutes, and naturally release.
-If using a pot on the stove, bring to a simmer, cover tightly, and steam on low heat 40-50 mintues.
+If using an Instant Pot, pressure cook on high for 25 minutes, and naturally release.
+Open the pot and let stand 15 mins before opening the tamale- so they firm up.
+Important! ( Alternatively If using a pot on the stove, place in a steamer,with water in the bottom, bring to a simmer, cover tightly, and steam on low heat for 55-60 minutes.)

-- Make the Peptita Sauce: while the tamales are steaming make the sauce by placing the remaining ingredeints into the blender with the cooked onion/chili mixture.
+- Make the Peptita Sauce: while the tamales are steaming make the sauce by placing the remaining ingredients into the blender with the cooked onion/chili mixture.
 Blend until silky smooth.
-Place in a sauce pan to heat up right before serving.
+If sauce feels overly thick, add a little more water to thin.
+Place in a saucepan to heat up right before serving.

 - To serve.
-Open the corn husks and place warm tamales over a bed of the seasoned black beans.
-Top with a 2-3 tablespoons of Pepita sauce.
-Garnish with radishes, cilantro, sprouts, scallions, toasted pumkin seeds, and/or pickled red onions.
+Open the corn husks and place warm tamales over a bed of seasoned black beans.
+Top with 2-3 tablespoons of Pepita sauce.
+Garnish with radishes, cilantro, sprouts, scallions, toasted pumpkin seeds, and/or pickled red onions.
 Or top with Mexican Slaw.
 Sprinkle with more queso fresco cheese if you like.

 Pressure Cook a whole butternut squash ( 2 1/2lbs) in an instant pot for 20 minutes, high pressure.
 Naturally release.
 If you cut it in half first, it will only take 8-9 minutes, high pressure.

-To roast the butternut– if using whole butternut, cut in half and roast flesh side down on a parchemnt lined sheet-pan in a 425F oven until tender about 30 minutes.
+To roast the butternut– if using whole butternut, cut in half and roast flesh side down on a parchment lined sheet-pan in a 425F oven until tender about 30 minutes.